RigoMC/RigoMTechTest/README.md

 # Technologies Used
 - UI: Basic HTML, JS file.
 - Backend: ASP.NET CORE WEB API

+The UI can be found on MTechVisor